galvez/nuxt-static-render/README.md

 ![error-shot](https://user-images.githubusercontent.com/12291/61574783-9dc30500-aa9a-11e9-846d-fb82207f6a93.png)

 Because in the first template compiler run, `obj` does not exist yet.
 In this implementation, data for static rendering must be readily available in `$staticData`.
 If you know how to circumvent this limitation, let me know.
-Yes, I tried `v-once` but it appears to requires hydration data to be available on the client-side for at least one render. cc @evan :)
+Yes, I tried `v-once` but it appears to requires hydration data to be available on the client-side for at least one render. cc @yyx990803 :)

 ## Advanced